yanoandri/yanoandri/README.md

 ## Greetings 👋

    :beginner: My name is Yano Andriyanto, and i work as a Software Engineer
-   :mag_right: I enjoy learning new stuff for backend and frontend tech stacks
+   :mag_right: I enjoy learning new stuff for fullstack web developer tech stacks
    :moneybag: Currently working in fintech industry
 ## Tech Stacks